 - First and last name, organisation represented by the person, position in the organisation, email address, phone number, and other information that may be publicly disclosed by the person (such as their political party, their position in the party and committee memberships);

-- Information provided by the person on a case-by-case basis such allergies and diet, nationality, birth date, number and expiration date of identification document and social security number (for example in connection with registration to events or campaigns or, for example in connection with Teosto’s Cultural Ambassador activities.
+- Information provided by the person on a case-by-case basis such allergies and diet, nationality, birth date, number and expiration date of identification document and social security number (for example in connection with registration to events, trips or campaigns or, for example in connection with Teosto’s Cultural Ambassador activities.

-Data on people who participate in events or subscribe to communications is gathered from the person herself or from a Teosto’s sister organisation.
-Data on our partners’ and stakeholders’ representatives is gathered from the data subjects themselves, or we gather it from the member organisations or from publicly available sources such as public administration and corporate websites.
+Data on people who participate in events or subscribe to communications is gathered from the person themself or from Teosto’s sister organisations or other copyright organisations.
+Data on our partners’ and stakeholders’ representatives is gathered from the data subjects themselves, or we gather it from our member organisations or other copyright organisations or from publicly available sources such as public administration and corporate websites.

 Other information.
 The data of each person may also include a permission or refusal to direct marketing provided by the data subject herself.

 3. LEGAL GROUNDS AND PURPOSE OF THE PROCESSING

 We process data for the following purposes: